 Quick overview of the EQ Bank Card

 The EQ Bank Card is a no-fee, reloadable, prepaid Mastercard issued by Equitable Bank that offers high interest on your savings and a minimal, straightforward cashback rewards system.
-Cashback is earned at a rate of 0.5% on every purchase, and you can earn anywhere from 2.5% to 4% interest on your card balance.
+Cashback is earned at a rate of 0.5% back on all purchases.
+Earn 2.25% interest on savings until you spend plus an additional 1.75% interest when you set up recurring direct deposit to your Personal Account.
 So, you benefit more from saving than you do from spending.

 While offering high-interest savings and cashback rewards, the EQ Bank Card is straightforward to use.
 It needs to be linked to an EQ Bank personal or joint account, and while it doesn't offer the opportunity to improve your credit score like a standard credit card, it also doesn't come with any added complications.
 There are no added perks like a welcome offer or emergency travel insurance, but this simplicity allows you to focus on what's important to you.
 This review covers all angles of the card to help you make an informed decision.